-I run back to my seat, put my mask on... and am too afraid to get up again.
 You see, in my mind, I'm already crossing the border illegally.
 It's stamped on my forehead.
-I doubt anyone on this flight cares, but I already... unwelcomed... afraid to be seen, to be noticed.
-I'm already learning the tricks of invisibility.
+I doubt anyone on this flight cares, but I already feel... unwelcomed... afraid to be seen, to be noticed.
+I'm already having to learn the tricks of invisibility.
 So, even though my bladder is tiny and a can of Coca-Cola has 355 milliliters, I don't have the guts to get up again.